Essentials5 min read·April 6, 2026

 3. Payments Setup Module

-• Alipay and WeChat Pay setup: Step-by-step from app download to linking your foreign Visa or Mastercard — with screenshots at each stage
+• WeChat Pay and Alipay setup: Step-by-step, from download to linking your foreign Visa or Mastercard

-• Spending limit overview: What the daily and monthly limits are at each verification level, and how to increase them
+• Spending limits: What you can pay at each verification level, and how to raise the cap

-• Personal QR code explained: What happens when a small vendor uses a personal collection code (个人收款码) instead of a business terminal — payment process is identical from your side, funds go into the merchant's WeChat Wallet balance (零钱)
+• Personal QR codes explained: What it means when a vendor hands you a personal WeChat payment code instead of a business terminal — the process and security are the same either way

 See also: How to Set Up Alipay and WeChat Pay as a Foreign Tourist